enrightc/The-Gourmet-Cake-Club/README.md

 | iPad 12        | Responsive                 | N/A                 | Yes                 |
 | Desktop 1024px | Responsive                 | N/A                 | Yes                 |

+## Validator Testing
+### HTML
+To test the markup validity [HTML Validator](https://validator.w3.org/) was run on each of the three pages of The Gourmet Cake Club website.
+There were no errors or warnings detected.

+### CSS
+A [CSS Validator](https://validator.w3.org/) was used to check the validity of the CSS code of the website.
+There were no errors or warnings detected.

+### Light House Analysis
+Lighthouse in Chrome Developer Tools was used to assess the performance, accessibility, best performance and SEO rating of the website.
+This analysis was ran throughout the website development with recomendations implemented accordinglt to improve the score.
+This included compressing image sizes, adjusting contrast ratio for links and adding a meta description.

 # DEPLOYMENT
 To launch the project, GitHub Pages was employed as the deployment platform.
 The deployment process involves the following steps: